 Stud wall partitioning and a newly installed roof light allows us to create this light and spacious en suite shower room for our clients.
-It features custom made Shaker-style panelled walls, a generous subway tiled shower enclosure, a geometric concrete tiled floor with underfloor heating and traditional fittings suited to the period property in which we created it!
+It features custom made Shaker-style panelled walls, a generous subway tiled shower enclosure, a concrete tiled floor with underfloor heating and traditional fittings suited to the period property in which it sits!